bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Calcuating Comparative Advantage

 Conside two countries that produce either iPhones or video games.
-The following table shows the number of people required to build one of either.
+The following table shows the number items one person can produce.
 Suppose that USA and China have 100 and 200 people available to work respectively.

 <div align="center">